yerpj/TTN_with_Espruino/QuickStart.md

 ## Introduction
 This Quickstart guide is meant to give you a basic knowledge on how to use Espruino to send/receive message to/from The Things Network.
-If you want to learn Espruino, you should rather go [HERE](www.espruino.com).
+If you want to learn Espruino, you should rather go [here](http://www.espruino.com).
 If you want to learn Javascript, you should rather try to ask [Google instead](https://www.google.ch/?gws_rd=ssl#q=javascript+basics).
 If you don't know what is The Things Network (TTN), please have a look at its wonderful dedicated [website](https://www.thethingsnetwork.org/)
-Throughout this guide, I will try to introduce you to Espruino, a LoRa module called RN2483, and finally I will show you how to exchange data with the TTN infrastructure.
+Throughout this guide, I will try to introduce you to Espruino, a LoRa mod ule called RN2483, and finally I will show you how to exchange data with the TTN infrastructure.
 With some basic Javascript knowledge, you should be able to send a "Hello World" message to your TTN dashboard in about 15 minutes (considering you already have the required hardware).
 Talking about hardware...
 You should :
 - [x] own an Espruino board.
 A [Pico](http://www.espruino.com/Pico) is perfect
 - [x] have a RN2483 module mounted on a commercial breadboard (the one from Drazzy [on Tindie](https://www.tindie.com/products/DrAzzy/rn2483-breakout-bare-board/) for example).
 If you have a solder iron, you can try to do it yourself <img src="https://raw.githubusercontent.com/yerpj/TTN_with_Espruino/master/images/DIYBreadboard.jpg" width="80">